Welandfarm/LittleForests/replit.md

 - August 7, 2025.
 Created intelligent category filtering with smart icon mapping for different product types
 - August 7, 2025.
 Added /api/categories endpoint for real-time category discovery from inventory database
 - August 7, 2025.
 Website now future-ready - any new product categories will automatically appear with proper filtering and display
+- October 7, 2025.
+Created new "Green Towns Initiative" page to showcase impact work in communities
+- October 7, 2025.
+Moved water source restoration content from About page to Green Towns page, renamed to "Water Source Protection and Restoration"
+- October 7, 2025.
+Added "Green Champions" school greening initiative section featuring 14 schools with unique stories
+- October 7, 2025.
+Restructured navigation to include Green Towns Initiative as third menu item after Shop with Us and About Us
+- October 7, 2025.
+Updated About page to focus on company information and offerings, removed impact content

 ## User Preferences